How many courses does CLF Post 16 offer?

 The SEND team will support all students with extra needs.
 Individual support is provided within lessons and during study sessions.

 How are students supported with the UCAS process?

 CLF Post 16 runs a dedicated UCAS programme through our team of academic mentors.
 Assistance is provided at every stage of the journey from advice on identifying the correct course choice to developing a perfect personal statement.
-Heads of Post 16 have many years of experience in this field and check all applications as well as supporting students with any more complex queries.
+Our Careers Lead supports with this.